jfairbank/pat-packet-visits-ruby-rails/the-recursive-journey.md

 They entered the building and joined one of the lines at the front desk.
 After a short time, a clerk motioned them forward.

+> 9. Illustration: Clerk handing Pat the slip of paper with addresses on it

 "Welcome to the Root Domain Kingdom," the clerk began.
 "How may I direct you?"